Wake Up, Ron Burgundy: The Lost Movie

-Wake Up, Ron Burgundy: The Lost Movie (also known as Anchorman: The Adventure Continues) is a 2004 American satirical comedy film and the counterpart to the film Anchorman: The Legend of Ron Burgundy of the same year.
+Wake Up, Ron Burgundy: The Lost Movie (also known as Anchorman: The Adventure Continues) is a 2004 American direct-to-video satirical comedy film and an alternative cut to the film Anchorman: The Legend of Ron Burgundy of the same year.
 Like the original film, it was directed by Adam McKay, produced by Judd Apatow, written by McKay and Will Ferrell, and stars Ferrell, Christina Applegate, David Koechner, Steve Carell, and Paul Rudd.
 It is composed of outtakes and scrapped storylines from the original film.

-Wake Up, Ron Burgundy was released bundled with the home release of Anchorman: The Legend of Ron Burgundy.
+Wake Up, Ron Burgundy was released by DreamWorks Home Entertainment on December 28, 2004, bundled with the home release of Anchorman: The Legend of Ron Burgundy.